-- Costs for citizens and permanent residents of countries other than United States or Canada: 15.000 Euro
+Costs for citizens and permanent residents of countries other than the United States or Canada: 15.000 Euro.

 It is a flexible Program whereby students will be able to focus their course of studies on topics of their interest in relation to pursuing research at the Ph.D. level or in more direct relation to their professional career goals and aspirations.